Saint James

 The History

 In 1765, Father Edmund Lefébure, who at the time was the head of the Fort Saint-Pierre hospital, founded a sugar cane plantation in Martinique, where 'tafia' (un-aged Rum) was also distilled from molasses residues.
 Originally intended to supply the soldiers and people in need of this hospital with the rather rustic spirits, the quality was improved more and more.
 Eventually, the priest began to produce high quality Rum and distribute it initially under the name of the estate 'Trou Vaillant'.
-As the name was difficult to pronounce in the English colonies, the main consumers of the Rum, it was soon renamed 'Saint James', the anglicised name of Saint Jacques.
+As the name was difficult to pronounce in the English colonies, the main consumers of the Rum, it was renamed 'Saint James', the anglicised name of Saint Jacques, around the time of the British occupation from 1794 to 1892.

 In 1882, Paulin Lambert, a merchant from Marseille, took over the Habitation Trou Vaillant along with the Saint James brand.
 He was also the one who chose a square-bottomed bottle for Saint James Rum and, from 1885, was the first to offer a vintage Rum to his clientele.